MiyukiHoshi21/computing-work/teachers-day/story.md

 "You know, today might not be so boring!"
 Ms Ng (Math teacher) jumped in excitedly, eyes shining behind her pair of red spectacles.

 "Really?
 Why so?"
-Ms Vaz inquired, glancing up from her computer.
+Ms Vaz (English teacher) inquired, glancing up from her computer.

 "Oh, I know!
 It's because it's Friday the 13th right?"
-Mdm Sim (Chinese teacher) asked, glancing at Ms Ng (Math teacher).
-Ms Ng (Math teacher) nodded vigorously.
+Mdm Sim (Chinese teacher) asked, glancing at Ms Ng (Math teacher), who nodded vigorously in response.

 "You shouldn't believe in this kind of thing.
 We're grown adults and teachers."
 Ms Lee (PE teacher) commented, pushing a cart of netballs to the PE storeroom.